My Bottle Tree Story

 "When a soft wind blows, you can hear the moans

-of the trapped spirits whistling in the breeze.
+of the trapped spirits whistling on the breeze.

 The way the spirits get free is if a bottle breaks,